ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Related Work

 \subsection{Unified Multimodal Models}

-Unified multimodal models refer to models that jointly possess multimodal understanding and generation capabilities within a single framework.
-Unlike traditional pipelines that rely on separate models for text or image understanding, image generation, and image editing, these models integrate vision and language processing into a shared architecture, enabling seamless information exchange across modalities~\cite{xiao2025omnigen,zhou2024transfusion,tong2025metamorph,wu2025janus,wu2025janus}.
+UMMs refer to models that jointly possess multimodal understanding and generation capabilities within a single framework.
+Unlike traditional pipelines that rely on separate models for text or image understanding, image generation, and image editing, these models integrate multimodal understanding and image generation into a shared architecture, enabling seamless information exchange across modalities~\cite{xiao2025omnigen,zhou2024transfusion,tong2025metamorph,wu2025janus,wu2025janus}.
 This convergence of understanding and generation not only improves efficiency and coherence but also paves the way for building more general-purpose, human-like agents capable of reasoning, creating, and self-correcting.